lydiaYchen/LydiaYchen.github.io/research.md

 # Generative Models<a name="Generative"></a>

 We are exploring a wide range of generative models for synthesizing tabular data, ranging from Generative Adversarial Networks (GANs), latent difussion, flow models, and large language models.

+We are actively collaborating with various industrial partners to explore synthetic data as a privacy-preserving data sharing solution, such as major European energy companies, and finacial companies.

 # Robust, and Private Learning<a name="RPFlearning"></a>